 - Add all ingredients to a the bowl of a food processor or high speed blender.

 - Add all ingredients to a medium bowl and mix with a fork until still chunky, but blended together.

-- Peel green plantains, cut into 2 inch pieces.
+- Peel the green plantains, and then cut each one into 2 inch pieces.

 - Heat about ½ cup of coconut oil in a cast iron or other heavy bottomed skillet.